eclipse-che/che-docs/src/main/_docs/assemblies/assemblies-assembly-lifecycle.md

 # Contains the WAR plugin configuration for adding resources (like icons) from the parent.

 assembly-che/assembly-main
-# Packages Che's server Tomcat which inclues the `assembly-ide-war`.
+# Packages Che's server Tomcat which includes the `assembly-ide-war`.

 assembly-che/assembly-wsagent-server
 # Packages the workspace agent's Tomcat server, which includes `assembly-wsagent-war`.